 Ownership matters as much as the fields.
 Someone should own intake when a new exempt customer is onboarded.
 Billing or order-entry controls should check for support before exempt treatment is released.
 A monthly review should catch upcoming expirations, while periodic sample audits should confirm that the certificate, invoice, and customer records still line up.

 This kind of tracker can work well for a moderate volume of exempt sales, especially if your documents are standardized and your state footprint is limited.
-It starts to crack when the team is managing multiple entities, frequent state changes, inconsistent document formats, or too many exceptions to review manually.
-That is usually the moment to automate data capture and record linkage first, rather than pretending software will fix a policy you never defined.
+It starts to crack when the team is managing multiple entities, frequent state changes, inconsistent document formats, or too many exceptions to review manually — especially if you are also monitoring economic nexus thresholds from invoice data to determine where new filing obligations are emerging.
+At that point, automating data capture and record linkage comes before pretending software will fix a policy you never defined.

 It also helps to keep adjacent tax controls aligned.
 If paperwork is missing and tax treatment is uncertain, you may need a separate workflow for reviewing the tax effect on the other side of the ledger, including how AP teams handle use tax when sales tax was not charged.